 - Make the classroom more meaningful to students through connecting learning to real life applications by creating opportunities for learning beyond the classroom. - Provide mentoring opportunities for young people that have a positive impact upon the confidence, self-esteem, career direction and motivation of participants. - Expand the awareness of the links between education and career opportunities to enhance the participants' employability, career development and life skills.
 The mentors are sourced from the community and are individuals engaged in a variety of businesses, employment or voluntary activities which are matched to the expressed areas of interests of the mentees.

-The Learning Hub

-The Learning Hub is a wonderful resource students can access to seek learning support from specialist teaching and support staff.
+The Learning Hub The Learning Hub is a wonderful resource students can access to seek learning support from specialist teaching and support staff.
 It operates as a collaborative space for both staff and students.
 Students may be offered or provided access to the Learning Hub when they require additional support to understand and engage with their classwork or assessment tasks.
 The Learning Hub is used to facilitate numerous learning opportunities for students including targeted programs, small group tuition and individualised academic support, with a particular focus on developing literacy and numeracy skills.
 Learning and Support Teachers will additionally support students in the classroom, working collaboratively with teachers to meet individual and collective learning needs.
 The Learning Hub space offers the following:

-• Communication with parents, teachers and students to develop Student Learning Support Plans for students with identified needs.

-• Disability Provisions for assessment tasks and examinations, including NAPLAN and the HSC, for students with a diagnosed disability.

-• LaST and SLSO support for students with additional learning needs that impact on engagement in the classroom and academic achievement.

-• Specialised academic programs that are evidence-based and align with the vision of improving learning outcomes for all students.

-• Support with assessment tasks and classwork, during recess, lunch and Senior Study periods.

-Indigenous Students

-Our school supports Aboriginal students through a variety of projects organised within the school and with the local Dharug community, supported by strong relationships with elders.
+- Communication with parents, teachers and students to develop Student Learning Support Plans for students with identified needs. - Disability Provisions for assessment tasks and examinations, including NAPLAN and the HSC, for students with a diagnosed disability. - LaST and SLSO support for students with additional learning needs that impact on engagement in the classroom and academic achievement. - Specialised academic programs that are evidence-based and align with the vision of improving learning outcomes for all students. - Support with assessment tasks and classwork, during recess, lunch and Senior Study periods.
+Indigenous Students Our school supports Aboriginal students through a variety of projects organised within the school and with the local Dharug community, supported by strong relationships with elders.
 Our students are involved in annual celebrations for NAIDOC Week and Reconciliation Week with various cultural activities throughout these weeks.

-Glenwood High School POSITIVE BEHAVIOUR FOR LEARNING

-GHS VALUES Using learning spaces In the school grounds Out in the community When using ICT All areas READY Have all your equipment Take part in school events Contribute to a clean and tidy Descurves and a second s Be safe and Use the internet as a learning Use good manners Be organised mindful of others resource Encourage and Participate Be polite Follow the GHS BYOD policy support others positively environment environment Follow staff instructions RESPECT Listen to others Let others learn Put rubbish in the bin Be considerate of the public Model GHS values Make positive contributions Respect personal space, privacy and property Look after our equipment and facilities Share the space Obtain informed consent before sharing or posting Ask for help Wear school uniform correctly ondaning of pooling RESPONSIBLE Enter and exit in an orderly manner Work cooperatively Stay within designated areas Abide by road rules Protect and be aware of personal information Report misuse and damage Maintain appropriate noise levels Use public transport with care Report cyberbullying Appreciate diversity

-Positive Behaviour for Learning (PBL)

-At Glenwood, we use Positive Behaviour for Learning (PBL) - a whole-school approach for creating a positive, safe and supportive school climate where students can learn and develop.
+Glenwood High School POSITIVE BEHAVIOUR FOR LEARNING GHS VALUES Using learning spaces In the school grounds Out in the community When using ICT All areas (S) Have all your equipment Be organised Participate positively Take part in school events Be safe and mindful of others Be polite Use the internet as a learning Use good manners Contribute to a clean and tidy environment resource Encourage and Follow the GHS BYOD policy support others Follow staff READY positively CHVIIOIIIICH B 1 0 B policy instructions 3,111 Listen to others Let others learn SI Enter and exit in an orderly manner Put rubbish in the bin Be considerate of the public Model GHS values Obtain informed Respect personal space, privacy and property Look after our equipment and facilities Ask for help Wear school uniform correctly RESPECT 31 Share the space Report misuse and damage RESPONSIBLE Stay within designated areas Abide by road rules Use public transport with care Protect and be aware of personal information Report cyberbullying Maintain appropriate noise levels Appreciate diversity Positive Behaviour for Learning (PBL) At Glenwood, we use Positive Behaviour for Learning (PBL) - a whole-school approach for creating a positive, safe and supportive school climate where students can learn and develop.
 Our whole school community works together to establish expected behaviours and teach them to all students.
 Glenwood High School's 3 R's are;